 To participate in the P-Patch gardening program, each gardener must contribute a minimum of 8 hours of volunteer time to the program, half of which must be for the Magnuson P-Patch.
 Volunteer opportunities are available on site such as maintaining food bank plots, common area maintenance, composting or through the P-Patch Office.

-Recommendations on What to
+What to Grow Vegetables

-spinaches, mustards, boc choy, collards, green onions, cucumbers,
+choy, collards, green onions, cucumbers,

-summer and winter squash, radishes, beets,
+summer and winter squash, radishes,

-Magnuson Community Garden - 6344 N.E.
-74th St., Suite 104 - Seattle, WA 98115
+Magnuson Park - 6344 N.E.
+74th St., Suite 104 -